Sivanidarla/crkp_genomic_biomarkers/README.md

 - Susceptible: 1,658

 **Features:**
 - Binary AMR gene matrix (881 genes)
+- Processed large intermediate files (e.g., full AMR gene tables) are not included due to size constraints.
+These can be regenerated using the provided scripts.
 - Carbapenemase marker groups:
   - blaKPC
   - blaNDM